 Quote “I strive to practice the highest standard of care with a love and compassion for my patients and their owners and the bond shared between them.
 I treat each patient as if it were my own pet and provide the best care possible for that patient while taking into account the needs of the owner.”

 Dr. Heather Fowler grew up in New River, AZ, moving here with her family at the beginning of fourth grade and attending New River Elementary School.
 She graduated from Deer Valley High School in 1987 then went to Tucson to attend the University of Arizona.
 She received a B.S. in Agriculture (Animal Health Science degree) from U of A and was the Outstanding Senior in the Veterinary Science Department in 1991.
 She then went to Colorado State University where she received her Doctorate of Veterinary Medicine in 1995, graduating with honors.
 After completing an additional one year internship in small animal medicine and surgery at Southwest Veterinary Specialty Center in Tucson, she went into private practice.

 In 2001, Dr. Fowler moved from Tucson back to New River and continued practicing medicine.
-From 2009 - 2016, she left practice to be a full time Mom.
-She went back to work when her youngest child started school and she enjoys being in the the veterinary medical world again.
+From 2009 to 2016, she left practice to be a full time mom.
+She went back to work when her youngest child started school and she enjoys being

 Dr. Fowler’s professional interests mainly center around internal medicine, and she has a soft spot for geriatric patients with all their various metabolic diseases.
 Although her professional training has been in dog and cat medicine almost exclusively, she raised and showed dairy goats growing up and is willing to work with goat owners as needed to try and help their small ruminant critters.